 I just learned I'm accepted to UMMC.
 Where can I find the scholarship application?
 Check with the MRDSP office to confirm funding is still available, then complete the online application by May 1.
 Schedule an appointment with the MRDSP office to discuss the program if you have questions.

 How is the scholarship recipient determined?
 Preference for scholarships will be given to applicants who participated in the pre-matriculation phase of the program.
 First preference will be given to applicants who are admitted to the University of Mississippi School of Dentistry after participating in the pre-matriculation portion of the program.
 Secondary preference will be given to applicants who have been admitted to or attending UMMC School of Dentistry who did not participate in the pre-matriculation phase of the program.

 Will the $35,000 scholarship cover all living expenses during medical school or just tuition?Tuition and fees continue to increase across the country.
-Though costs will likely change prior to your admission to dental school, the 2015-16 tuition and insurance at UMMC is $27,962.
+Though costs will likely change prior to your admission to dental school, tuition for the 2015-16 academic year at the UMMC School of Dentistry is $34,600..
 The remainder of the scholarship funding is divided into equal semester stipends to assist with books, housing, food and transportation.
-To view the cost of attendance, visit the UMMC Financial Aid website.
+To view the cost of attendance, visit the UMMC Office of Student Accounting.

 Will the stipend be enough to cover my living expense?No. The stipend varies from year to year due to different fees for testing, number of months in class and tuition increases.